Danijela Purssey

 Addison Devereux

-Addison has been a writer for Beautiful Bizarre since 2019 and an Advertising Accounts Manager since 2023.
+Addison has been a writer for Beautiful Bizarre since 2019.
 Her involvement with Beautiful Bizarre has been a beautiful union of her own artistic endeavors and her skill as a writer to help promote other artists from across the globe.
 Her background education is in social psychology, with interests in gender-diversity.
 She enjoys crafting using various mediums with a special emphasis for chalk pastel drawings.
 She truly comes alive when surrounded by nature, and can often be found nestled up with a book sipping traditional teas.

 Andrea Kovacic